 Must Read: How To Write An Effective Defect Report

 The final stage where we prepare Test Closure Report, Test Metrics.

-The test team analyses the test artifacts (such as Test cases, Defect reports etc.,) to identify strategies that have to be implemented in future, which will help to remove process bottlenecks in the upcoming projects.
+The test team analyses the test artifacts (such as Test cases, Defect reports, etc.,) to identify strategies that have to be implemented in the future, which will help to remove process bottlenecks in the upcoming projects.